kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 That's not the only thing we need to overcome.
-Another tricky one would be, if we were extract our new release tarball, which then replace our old release, `bin/app pid` would not work as expected at the time of writing (11th July, 2020).
+Another tricky one would be, if we were extract our new release tarball, which then replace our old release, `bin/app pid` would not work as expected at the time of writing (11th July, 2020) _without any additional configuration_.
 You'll get the following error
 instead:

 ```